 Not only will this give you a chance to get some valuable feedback, but it will help you feel more at ease playing in front of a crowd on your own.
 The confidence you gain in these dry runs will serve you well during your real audition.

 Don't stay up all night practicing before your music audition.
 Going in with a well-rested mind will be much more beneficial to you.

-Don't derail your audition because you only prepared for the music.
-Make sure you know how to get to the audition room beforehand and leave yourself plenty of time.
+As for the audition itself, it is important to be prepared for more than just the music.
+Make sure, for instance, that you know how to get to the audition room beforehand and leave yourself plenty of time.
 Double check that you have packed up everything you need for the audition before you leave home.

 Finally, don't second guess your preparation or choices once you are in the music audition location.
 You can't change any of those things now.
 Get out there and play your best, and be confident while doing it.